-In his glorious career spanning almost two decades, Mr. Shantanu has set up new businesses and ingeniously dealt with upcoming challenges.
-Elucidating on his initial assignment at GE Jaipur, he said –
+In his glorious career spanning almost two decades, Mr. Shantanu set up new offices and ingeniously dealt with upcoming challenges.
+Elucidating on his initial work at Jaipur, he said –

 “I realized that we had a sizable population in the city who were educated married women and wanted to do something for their livelihood, and a better engagement professionally.
-But they were not ready to spend eight hours at work, so we came up with a new concept called part-time employment in erstwhile GECIS which was the first of its kind.”
+But they were not ready to spend eight hours at work, so we came up with a new concept called part-time assignments.”

-Convincing a few of his managers and business leaders was an uphill task that he undertook to bring to reality the potential he witnessed in this policy; one of the many examples of creative and out-of-the-box solutions he brought along.
+Convincing his bosses was an uphill task that he undertook to bring to reality the potential he witnessed in this policy; one of the many examples of creative and out-of-the-box solutions he brought along.

 “The first challenge is to deal with ambiguity.
 As a junior, you are being directed as to what you need to do.
-But as you grow up the ladder, ambiguity is something that one needs to learn how to deal with, and also remain positive during that period.
-Secondly, managing cultural integration for global organisations across geographies can be very hard, along with taking into consideration the interests of diverse stakeholder management.
-Thirdly, handling multiple power centers and organisational dynamics.
+But as you grow up the ladder, ambiguity is something which one needs to learn how to deal with, and also remain positive during that.
+Secondly, managing cultural integration for global organisations can be very hard, along with taking into consideration the interests of diverse stakeholders.
+Thirdly, handling power centers and organisational dynamics.
 Every organisation has its own dynamics and you need to learn and understand those to strike the right balance.”

 With the pandemic, newer challenges such as remote working and productivity concerns, along with concerns regarding employee welfare and engagement emerged.
 According to him, HR stepped up and had to redesign policies to adapt to the unprecedented global scenario.
 He added –

-“Upskilling definitely has been the talk of the town, hence upskilling and reskilling during the pandemic can aid in faster decision making with lesser ambiguity and happier employees.”
+“Upskilling definitely has been the talk of the town, and upskilling during the pandemic can aid in faster decision making with lesser ambiguity and happier employees.”

-He also believes that the world is constantly changing and the hybrid model is here to stay given its utility and the upcoming HR professionals need to adapt to this change.
+He also believes that the hybrid model of working is here to stay given its utility and upcoming HR professionals need to adapt to that.

-Another gem that Mr. Shantanu often works on is the belief that even though HR does not actively work in revenue generation, they can impact the bottom lines by optimising the costs for the organisation.
-This optimising is made possible through mobilising talent, creating an enviable culture, consolidated and lean structures, focussing on process maps and aligning HR actions as per business strategy.
+Another gem that Mr. Shantanu often works on is the belief that even though HR does not actively work in revenue generation, they can impact the bottom lives by optimising the costs for the organisation.
+This optimising is made possible through mobilising talent, creating an enviable culture, focussing on process maps and aligning business strategies to the work of HR.

 On striking the right work-life balance, he warns that –